Sweden-Mayhem/site/content/minecraft/help.md

 # Help

-For a step-by-step guide on how to connect to the server, please see our [Play page](/minecraft/play).
+For a step-by-step guide on how to connect to the server, please see [Play Now »](/minecraft/play).

 # Updates